 The Patolli board game, also known as Patole, meaning 'beans', is one of the oldest known games in America.
 Variants of the game was played by a wide range of pre-Columbian Mesoamerican cultures and known all over Mesoamerica; the Teotihuacanos played it as well as the Toltecs, the inhabitants of Chichen Itza, the Aztecs, and all of the people they conquered.
 The ancient Mayans also played an earlier version of Patolli.
 It is still popular today in parts of Mexico and Central America.
-This beautifully handcrafted wooden board game is an artistic representation of one of the world's most ancient games, featuring art inspired by the cultures who played it originally, burned into the wood surface and accented with bright watercolor pencil and inks.
+This beautifully handcrafted wooden board game is an artistic representation of one of the world's most ancient games, featuring art inspired by the cultures who played it originally, burned into the wood surface with optional color accents.
 A wonderful addition for the avid game collector as well as admirers of pre-Columbian art styles.
 This game will challenge players and attract admirers for generations to come.

 • MADE TO ORDER

 • HANDCRAFTED with pyrographed artwork and watercolor / ink accents

 • FREE SHIPPING with insurance for Domestic U.S. orders

 • LEAD TIME: 3-4 weeks (from time of purchase to shipping day; timeframes can be affected by workload, holidays, etc. – please refer to the Shop Announcement for posted info on creation time frames, or inquire via messages if a specific due date is needed).

 • WOOD TYPES AVAILABLE: Cherry, Maple [Examples of each included in Photos]